polydbms/pg_sheet_fdw/README.md

 ## Docker Testing Environment

-Running the compilecommand.sh builds the Docker Image, starts a container called pg_sheet_fdw_test_environment and performs tests on it.
+Running the compilecommand.sh script builds the Docker Image, starts a container called pg_sheet_fdw_test_environment and performs tests on it.
 Afterwards, the container is still running and can be further inspected and used for custom tests.